Everything Jessica Simpson's Third Child Has to Look Forward To

 Instagram / Jessica Simpson

-Jessica Simpson will soon welcomed her third child!
+Jessica Simpson has welcomed her third child with husband Eric Johnson!

+The 38-year-old "With You" singer gave birth to a baby girl, Birdie Mae Johnson, on Tuesday.
+Simpson confirmed the baby's arrival on Instagram on Wednesday, sharing that baby Birdie weighed in at 10 lbs., 13 oz.

-The 38-year-old "With You" singer is currently expecting a baby girl with her husband, Eric Johnson.
-It's been a tough pregnancy journey for the fashion designer, which has included a number of hospitalizations in just a matter of months.
-Simpson, however, has been powering through, handling it all with a sense of humor.
+This exciting baby news follows a tough pregnancy journey for the fashion designer, which included a number of hospitalizations in just a matter of months.
+Simpson, however, powered through, handling it all with a sense of humor.

-On Monday night, Simpson took to Instagram to share a photo of herself in a bikini, cradling her growing baby bump.
+On Monday night, hours before giving birth, Simpson took to Instagram to share a photo of herself in a bikini, cradling her growing baby bump.

 "Jess-tation," she joked alongside the social media snap.

-As Simpson's due date approaches, we've put together a list of things that the couple's baby girl has to look forward to in the Simpson-Johnson family.
+Now that Simpson's bundle of joy has arrived, we've put together a list of things that the couple's baby girl has to look forward to in the Simpson-Johnson family.

 Let's take a look at the list below!